udaniel/climate-health-injustice/README.md

 3.  **Open the `code.R` script.**

-4.  **Install the required packages.** The first part of the script contains the necessary command.
-Run this section first if you do not have these packages installed.
+4.  **Install the required packages.** The script uses the pak package manager to ensure robust installation of geospatial dependencies (like sf and terra) and to handle system libraries automatically.
+The code below (included in the top of code.R) will check your library and install only the missing packages.

     ```r
-    # Install packages (skip if already installed)
+    # Define the list of packages required for the script
-    install.packages(c("tidyverse", "rworldmap", "sf", "ggtext",
+    required_packages <- c("tidyverse", "rworldmap", "sf", "terra",
-                       "patchwork", "ggsci", "ggrepel", "ggpp",
+                           "ggtext", "patchwork", "ggsci", "ggrepel",
-                       "janitor"))
+                           "ggpp", "janitor")

+    # 1. Install 'pak' if it is not already installed
+    if (!require("pak", quietly = TRUE)) install.packages("pak")

+    # 2. Check which packages are missing from the computer
+    installed_pkgs <- installed.packages()[, "Package"]
+    missing_pkgs <- required_packages[!required_packages %in% installed_pkgs]

+    # 3. Install only the missing packages using pak
+    if (length(missing_pkgs) > 0) {
+    message("Installing missing packages: ", paste(missing_pkgs, collapse = ", "))
+    pak::pkg_install(missing_pkgs)
+    } else {
+    message("All required packages are already installed.")
+    }
     ```

-5.  **Run the entire script.** After the packages are installed, you can run the whole `code.R` script from top to bottom.
+6.  **Run the entire script.** After the packages are installed, you can run the whole `code.R` script from top to bottom.

 ### 4. Check the Output